catflip/bluzelle-discord/README.md

 ![image](https://user-images.githubusercontent.com/62529025/125548358-7c27ac06-45fe-44d6-8cc6-f31a0fcb00e1.png)

-3. After you done setting up your environment variable go to your vscode, open your cloned folder of this repo and issue this command :
+3. After you done setting up your environment variable go to your vscode terminal, and issue this command :

 ```bash
 npm install